Get Growing!

 From cradle to coffin, sailing ship to railroad, loom to chopping block, specific species were recommended over others.
 Today, Lakeside residents and guests walk under and past many trees that are native to the region.
 Tour the park areas to find these species.

-Tim Brotzman is President and General Manager of Brotzman’s Nursery, Inc, located in Madison, Ohio.
-The nursery was started in 1955 by his parents, Charles and Dorothy Brotzman and remains a family business involving his brother, Jeff, sister, JoAnna, wife, Sonia and their daughter, Hillary.
-Approximately 80 acres are cultivated using 6 seasonal employees.
+Tim Brotzman is President and General Manager of Brotzman’s Nursery, Inc. located in Madison, Ohio.
+The nursery was started in 1955 by his parents, Charles and Dorothy, and remains a family business involving his brother Jeff, sister JoAnna, wife Sonia and their daughter Hillary.
+Approximately 80 acres are cultivated using six seasonal employees.

-Tim is a 1973 graduate of The Ohio State University, Department of Horticulture.
+Tim is a 1973 graduate of Ohio State University, Department of Horticulture.
 He has participated in many prestigious breeding programs and has traveled the world and been involved in many educational projects.
-Brotzman’s have introduced over a dozen distinctive plants into cultivation Most notable is the collection of Hamamelis (Witch Hazels) which after more than 30 years now exceeds 150 named cultivars.
+Brotzman’s have introduced over a dozen distinctive plants into cultivation.
+Most notable is the collection of Hamamelis (Witch Hazels), which after more than 30 years now exceeds 150 named cultivars.

 Tim has been a member of the Eastern Region of the International Plant Propagators’ Society since 1976 and has served as its president.
 He feels that for him, this organization’s motto of “To Seek and To Share” best represents the strengths, values and inter-connectivity of our amazingly diverse plant industries.